nim-lang/nimble/readme.markdown

 Nimble package by leaving out the package name parameter.
 Your current working directory must be a Nimble package and contain a valid ``package.nimble`` file.

-Nimble will install the package residing in the current working directory if you don't specify a package name and the directory contains a ``package.nimble`` file.
+Nimble will install the package residing in the current working directory when you don't specify a package name and the directory contains a ``package.nimble`` file.
 This can be useful for developers who are locally testing their ``.nimble`` files before submitting them to the official package list.